chrismdp/chrismdp.github.com/_posts/2013-11-11-how-i-learned-to-stop-worrying-and-love-some-detailed-cucumber-features.markdown

 ---
 layout: post
-title: "How I learned to stop worrying and love (some) detailed Cucumber features"
+title: How I learned to stop worrying and love (some) detailed Cucumber features
-date: 2013-11-11 17:55:51 +0000
+date: 2013-11-11 17:55:51.000000000 +00:00
 categories:
 - ruby
 - cucumber
 - testing
 - training
+redirect_from:
+- "/2013/11/how-i-learned-to-stop-worrying-and-love-some-detailed-cucumber-features"
 ---
 As the revival of interest in Cucumber continues, I'm finding that a lot more people are using Cucumber for two very different types of testing.
 When coaching or training, I sometimes come across QAs writing Cucumber tests like this:

 {% highlight cucumber %}